ppy/osu-wiki/news/2019-10-23-new-featured-artist-false-noise.md

 -------

-As always, the above tracks and all the others are immediately available from [**False Noise's** Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/52) for modding and mapping, no fuss, and 100% free.
+As always, the above tracks and all the others are immediately available from [**False Noise**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/52) for modding and mapping, no fuss, and 100% free.

 This now leaves us with this week's newest dilemma: the ominous *hint* of our next release to come.
 Toy's got the reins on this one, so I'll leave it to him: